 Train Your Team With a Server Side Work Checklist

 Keeping everyone accountable just got easier.

-How to Turn That List of Waitress Duties into a Server Job Description
+How to Write a Server Job Description

 To create a server job description to use in a job posting for available staff positions, simply:

 Write a list of workplace expectations for servers at your restaurant, and title this section “Job Expectations.”